NASAWorldWind/WorldWindJava/VPF_README.txt

 1) PURPOSE OF VPF-SYMBOLS.JAR

-The JAR file vpf-symbols.jar found in the World Wind Java SDK contains style definitions and PNG icons for Vector Product Format (VPF) shapes. vpf-symbols.jar is 1.8 MB in size, and is therefore distributed separately to avoid increasing the size of worldwind.jar for the sake of supporting VPF, an uncommonly used feature.
+The JAR file vpf-symbols.jar found in the WorldWind Java SDK contains style definitions and PNG icons for Vector Product Format (VPF) shapes. vpf-symbols.jar is 1.8 MB in size, and is therefore distributed separately to avoid increasing the size of worldwind.jar for the sake of supporting VPF, an uncommonly used feature.